AverageHoarder/castpi2go/README.md

 Since the playbook will configure the pis based on their IP/hostname, giving them static IPs is recommended.
 1. install the microSD card in your pi, install the Hifiberry DAC HAT (optional) and connect the power supply
 2. once the pi has booted, find out its IP address in your router
-3. SSH into the pi via `ssh username@IP` (replace "username" with the user you set in Raspberry Pi Imager)
+3. SSH into the pi via `ssh username@IP/hostname` (replace "username" with the user you set in Raspberry Pi Imager)
 4. if you used an up to date image (bookworm as of writing), run `sudo nmtui` and set a static IP, then reboot the pi `sudo reboot`

 ### Adding your pi to the inventory and setting its variables